Phoenix Prenuptial Agreement Lawyer

 - Premarital agreements are also sometimes referred to as prenuptial agreements and antenuptial agreements.

-Premarital agreements are governed in Arizona by the Arizona Uniform Premarital Agreement Act as set forth in Arizona Revised Statutes Sections 25-201 through 25-205.
+Prenuptial agreements are governed in Arizona by the Arizona Uniform Premarital Agreement Act as set forth in Arizona Revised Statutes Sections 25-201 through 25-205.
 The statutes, in part, provide that such agreements must be in writing.
 It is important that the parties disclose in writing their individual assets, debts and incomes as part of the process, or at the very least, include a clause which waives such disclosure requirements.

-Not everyone needs a premarital agreement.
+Not everyone needs a prenuptial agreement.
 Sometimes, applicable community property laws are consistent with a person’s desires regarding the marriage.
 For example, community property laws can protect a person’s pre-marriage property to a certain degree without such agreement.
 However, there are many claims that can be made in a divorce, which the parties did not intend at the time of marriage.
-A good family law attorney will advise you whether a premarital agreement makes sense for you.
-Consulting with an attorney who is experienced in drafting and litigating premarital agreements may save you a great deal of heartache and expense in the future.
+A good divorce attorney in Phoenix will advise you whether a premarital agreement makes sense for you.

 Types of Premarital Agreements